Chapter 24:

 "Stupid.
 Hurry and sit by me so we can bond more, and stuff."
 She patted the grass beside her.

-I felt my face flushing with color, but hoped she couldn't see it under the cover of a starry night.
+I felt myself blushing with color, but hoped she couldn't see it under the cover of night.
 "B-Better not regret this."

 My bum plopped down near hers and we scooted close to each other, shoulder to shoulder on the grassy slope.
 Soothing sounds of cars crossing the bridge complemented an otherwise awkward silence between us.
-Pedestrians above the other river embankment casually walked along without a care in the world.
+Pedestrians jogging on the opposite river embankment strolled on by without a care in the world.

-"Here, your Kill Switch back," I said, opening my palm to reveal the device.
-"Still kinda surprised it took inspiration from something like Dead Man's Switch."
+"Here—your Kill Switch back," I said, opening my palm to reveal the device.
+"Still kinda surprised it took inspiration from something like Cardinal's Dead Man's Switch."

 She nabbed the device and rammed it down her shirt.
 "W-While you're at it, give me my phone back!"